Yes, Forex Trading is Risky just like any other high return Investment.

 By clearly stating your goals and the kind of a trader you want to be, it is a step ahead to decide on how much you should invest in forex.

 Just remember this always.
-How much you should risk trading forex, should only Be that money you are willing to lose.
+Forex Trading is risky and you should risk money you are willing to lose.
 If it is lost, it will not affect your lifestyle and will not cause you to lose too much sleep.

 This should be the time you think more on risk management.
 Or else, you may not take in the consequences of trading with no risk management.